-You can use the Solve Problems worksheet in the appendix to walk through these steps with a youth or practice them on yourself.
+You can use the Solve Problems worksheet in the appendix to walk through these steps with a youth or to practice them yourself.

 Step 1: Identify the problem.
-A problem exists when there is a difference between the current situation (e.g., not knowing how to play baseball) and the desired situation (e.g., playing on the town baseball team), and this causes an uncomfortable emotion (e.g., anxiety, sadness, anger).
+The first step to the TEB skill Solve Problems is to clearly pinpoint the problem.
+A problem exists when there is a difference between the current situation (e.g., not knowing how to play baseball)